DataDog/datadog-agent/docs/agent/secrets.md

 design their executable according to their preferred key management service, authentication method, and continuous integration workflow.

-For now, secrets are not supported in APM or Live Process configurations.
+Starting with version `6.11`, the Secrets Management feature is also supported in the `datadog.yaml` file by APM (on Linux and Windows) and Process Monitoring (on Linux only).

 This section covers how to set up this feature.